Guinness, beef pies, and Irish stew – the Irish really do know how to party! Here’s some Irish pubs in Singapore for a good time.

 Molly Malone’s Irish Pub

-Knock back a couple of cold pints of the black stuff while taking in live Irish music at Singapore’s oldest Irish pub.
-This veritable institution, in all its warm, wood-panelled glory, has served as an authentic den of all that is Irish for over two decades.
+Knock back a couple of cold pints of stout while taking in live Irish music at Singapore’s oldest Irish pub.
+This institution, in all its warm, wood-panelled glory, has served as an authentic den of all that is Irish for over two decades.
 In addition to Guinness and Kilkenny, Molly’s offers quintessential Irish drams like Jameson, Tullamore Dew and Bushmills.
-If you’re craving a wholesome Irish feed, tuck into a bowl of Guinness beef stew or a plate of bangers and mash.
-And did you know?
-Trivia junkies should also pop by on a Monday night to take part in the weekly trivia night, for a chance to bag themselves a bucket of beers.
+It’s also the place for some wholesome Irish feed like Guinness beef stew or a plate of bangers and mash.

 Molly Roffey’s Irish Pub

-Hang with the boys and catch the game over copious pints of Guinness, kick back with the girls on ladies night, or just dive into a satisfying plate of bangers and mash or Guinness oxtail pie at this homely Irish pub.
+Order up those plates of bangers and mash and Guinness oxtail pie at this homely Irish pub that has drinking deals for certain game nights and ladies nights.
 If you really can’t get enough of your Guinness, sink your forks into Molly Roffey’s signature chocolate Guinness cake which pairs really well with – you guessed it – another pint of Guinness.

-Quite literally made in Ireland, Muddy Murphy’s was built to scale in Dublin 19 years ago, dismantled, and shipped to Singapore where it was reassembled at the basement of Orchard Hotel Shopping Arcade.
+Quite literally made in Ireland, Muddy Murphy’s was built to scale in Dublin 19 years ago, dismantled, and shipped to Singapore where it was reassembled at its first location at the basement of Orchard Hotel Shopping Arcade.
 This dingy but warm underground dig has seen its fair share of raucous Saint Paddy’s Day shindigs and hectic live gigs.
-The pub has since moved out of its iconic premises and found a home at TripleOne Somerset, but don’t worry about the new venue; it’s just as rustic, lived-in and lively in as the original.
+The pub has since moved out of its iconic premises and now settled at Claymore Connect, but don’t worry about the new venue; it’s just as rustic, lived-in and lively in as the original.
 It’s not all about drinking here though; the traditional Sunday Roast here is to die for!

 The Drunken Poet

-Tucked within the prime real estate of Orchard (that’s as good an end of the rainbow as any!), this Irish pub promises that you “won’t have to recite a limerick to be served”.
+Tucked within the monolith that is Orchard Towers, this Irish pub promises that you “won’t have to recite a limerick to be served”.
 But who knows?
 Get blissfully intoxicated on this tavern’s draught beer cocktails – the Black Velvet (half-Guinness, half-Strongbow) and Irish Car Bomb (Guinness with Baileys) – and you might just splutter out a spoken word symphony of ye own.
-We hear they also screen live sports games here; be prepared for some rowdy football nights!
+We also screen live sports games here so get psyched for some rowdy football nights!